FIVE DECADES OF MUSIC

 Glory River and Electric Lady Studios

-Ozzie formed Glory River and was signed by Jimi Hendrix’s Electric Lady Productions to a recording contract in New York City.
-Working in the orbit of one of rock’s most visionary artists, this period planted the seeds for Ozzie’s lifelong approach: genre-defying musicianship with a rock and roll heart.
+I formed Glory River, and Jimi Hendrix’s Electric Lady Productions signed us to a recording contract in New York City.
+Being in the orbit of an artist that visionary planted the seed for how I’ve played ever since: cross any genre you like, but keep a rock and roll heart.

 Early 1970s